Google Search Console

-Hevo replicates the data to your warehouse in the form of dimensions and facts.
-You can then use tools of your choice for monitoring, reporting, analytics, etc.
+Hevo replicates the data to your Destination in the form of report dimensions and facts.
+You can then use tools of your choice for monitoring, reporting, and analytics these.

 Note: Hevo uses Google Search Console’s APIs to replicate the data and is subject to limits and quotas on it.

-Note: The position of each object will be 3 days before the current day.
+Note: The position of each object is 3 days before the current day.